PURPOSE-BUILT FIRE APPARATUS

 Precision Manufacturing

 At Fouts, we don’t just build fire apparatus, we engineer reliability.
-Our six standard models are designed with the core essentials every fire department needs, eliminating unnecessary complexity and focusing on what matters most: performance, durability, and safety.
+Our nine standard models are designed with the core essentials every fire department needs, eliminating unnecessary complexity and focusing on what matters most: performance, durability, and safety.
 By standardizing our designs, we ensure every component is precisely manufactured to exacting specifications, delivering consistent quality across every unit.

 Step 2